resgroup/nimrod/README.md

 If your action returns `Json(new Foo<Bar>())` we require you to change the method return type to `JsonNetResult<Foo<Bar>>`.
 Nimrod will generate typescript classes for `Foo` and `Bar`.

+**Q: DateTime is a C# type serialized to a number or a string in JavaScript, not a JavaScript Date object, why Nimrod is lying?**

+Yes, Nimrod is lying, we are sorry.
+There is no standard way to represent date in the JSON format.
+Still, we believe that every Date object server side should be a Date object client side, not matter what JSON say.
+To use Nimrod properly with Date, you should do something to automatically parse your Date coming from server (either string or number) to Date object client side.
+An example on how to do it in Angular can be found here: [Automatic JSON date parsing with AngularJS](http://aboutcode.net/2013/07/27/json-date-parsing-angularjs.html).

 **Q: I only need those models generators, not all the fancy service controller whatever stuff, can you do it?**

 We plan to deliver a version of the converter only for POCOs, but pull requests are welcomed